 But the fact that HE knows me, and that in response, I love that He knows me, well, that’s powerful!
 One short, pithy phrase spoke of a close relationship with Jesus, a relationship of no secrets.

 He’s seen me at my worst and most vulnerable.
 He’s pulled me out of the pit.
 He’s rejoiced at my growth.
-He’s responded when I needed Him to be big.
+He responded when I needed Him to be significant.
 Every injustice He sees.
-Every prayer known.
-He’s had a front row seat to every failure so that He’d be close by when I ran to Him.
+Every prayer is known.
+He’s had a front-row seat to every failure so that He’d be close by when I ran to Him.
 He’s been present in every moment of cheer.
 He’s known every joy.
-He does things all day long that let me know He’s watching ME and sees ME.
-He hears me thank Him when by His power, I become more like Him.
+He does things all day long that let me know He’s watching and seeing me.
+He hears me thank Him when I become more like Him by His power.
 No hope in my heart has ever gone unnoticed.
 He’s never ignored any request.

 He knows me, and I love that!